sdimi/Step2heart/readme.md

 # Run
 All experiments are streamlined and automated in bash files.
 The hyperparameter tuning was done in a high-performance computing SLURM cluster, and the contribution of the hyperparams was evaluated on the validation set.

-To train all the deep learning models (proposed and baselines) run:
+To train all pre-training neural networks (proposed and baselines), run:

     bash "run_experiments.sh"

+To extract embeddings and perform transfer learning, run:

+    python3 "04_extract_embeddings.py"
+    python3 "05_transfer_learning.py"

-To evaluate the feature-based pre-training baseline run:
+Last, to evaluate the feature-based pre-training baseline, run:

     python3 "06_extract_features_for_xgb.py"
     python3 "07_xgboost_baseline_train_evaluate.py"

-Last, to evaluate the embeddings with transfer learning run:

-    python3 "04_extract_embeddings.py"
-    python3 "05_transfer_learning.py"

 ## Pre-trained models

-We provide the best model and its weights [Step2Heart (A/R/T)] in ``/models/20200115-041958``.
+We provide the best model and its weights [Step2Heart (A/R/T)] in ``/models/20200115-105719``.
 This model can be used directly to extract embeddings with ``04_extract_embeddings.py`` and subsequently perform transfer learning.

 ## How to cite our paper